Venturing-Intellect/one-prompt-challenge/README.md

 **AI Coding For Beginners (Winter 2025 Edition)** - `A Learner’s Guide to Programming with AI, Review of the Latest Tools, and Hands-On Projects`

-Check it out here: https://....
+Check it out here: [Amazon link](https://www.amazon.com/dp/B0DRZ39RTD)

 ## Creating a Gist
 Go to https://gist.github.com (needs a GitHub account)